• Skip to primary navigation

 Parmesan Crackers

-Homemade Parmesan Crackers are crisp, salty, and infused with a rich, nutty flavor from the Parmesan cheese.
-Made easily in a food processor they make for an addictive snack or a wonderful addition to your cheese boards.
+Homemade Parmesan Crackers are crisp, salty, and packed with rich, nutty parmesan cheese flavor.
+Made easy in a food processor, they make an addictive snack or a wonderful addition to your cheese boards.
 A gourmet spin on those beloved cheese crackers!

 4.5 from 18 votes